 Professional Licensure Disclosures

-M State offers some programs that are designed to prepare students to apply for licensure examinations and/or certification necessary for employment in the state of Minnesota.
+M State offers some programs that are designed to prepare students to apply for licensure examinations and/or certification necessary for employment in the state of Minnesota and/or North Dakota.
 Professional licensing standards can vary widely from state to state, so completion of these programs may not meet the licensure or certification requirements in other states.

-If a student is planning to seek employment outside of Minnesota, it is important to know the specific licensure or certification requirements of that state before enrolling a program.
-Students should always contact the appropriate licensing agency in the state in which they plan to seek employment to determine requirements and ensure program compatibility.
+If a student is planning to seek employment in another state, it is important to know the specific licensure or certification requirements of that state before enrolling in a program.
+Students should contact the appropriate licensing agency in the state in which they plan to seek employment to determine requirements and ensure program compatibility.

 - Student responsibility

 It is recommend that students review the specific academic requirements for their program's applicable licensure board(s) in their state of residence, or in the state where they intend to obtain a license, before beginning an academic program that results in licensure and prior to beginning any internship/practicum.
 Many licensure boards require more than successful degree completion to obtain a license.

 Students must keep M State informed if their location changes so the college can help determine if a program's curriculum will meet out-of-state licensure/certification requirements for employment.